Back to Glossary

 Beyond individual projects, many developers accumulate a large personal archive of repositories, code snippets, prototypes, and reference materials across their machines.
 Keeping this broader workspace organized is just as important as maintaining clean project structures, especially when switching between multiple client projects or open-source contributions.

-How Developer File Organization Works
+Developer File Organization in practice

 Developer file organization operates on several layers.
 At the project level, most frameworks and languages prescribe conventional directory structures—such as separating source code, tests, configuration, and build output into distinct folders.
 Following these conventions ensures that build tools, linters, and CI/CD pipelines can locate files where they expect them.
 Naming conventions further reinforce clarity: kebab-case for file names, PascalCase for component files, and descriptive prefixes or suffixes that signal a file's role.